UTI stands for Urinary Tract Infection. Any organ of the urinary tract may be infected.

 To prevent cystitis, you must avoid bacterial growth in the vagina and the bladder:

 Use a bidet for washing the perianal area, use mild soap and clean the area around the anus gently, wiping from front to back.
-Any wiping motion that starts nearer to the rectum and then approaches the bladder-opening area moves potentially pathogenic bacteria closer to the bladder; finally, dry the space between the urethral meatus and anus with a clean towel same movements front to back.
+Any wiping motion that starts nearer to the rectum and then approaches the bladder-opening area moves potentially pathogenic bacteria closer to the bladder; finally, dry the space between the urethral meatus and anus with a clean towel same movements from front to back.

 If you can’t use a bidet, you can use an antiseptic wet wipe used with the same wiping motions.